nice-game-hints/roki/chapter-03/02-castle/140-bookshelf.md

 There is a bookshelf in the Western Guard Tower.
 It is missing [three books](120-three-books.md).

 # I have all three books
-Great, put them into their correct places.
+Great, *Henrik* can put them into their correct places.

 # Correct places?
 Okay, let's see what books we have in the rows: